*SEE BOTTOM OF THE PAGE FOR EXPERIENCE UPDATES*

 Stick, absolutely!
 I want to progress up the range and eventually get to the top with Crystal Retinal 10.
 All in all, I’ve had a completely positive start with my retinoid journey and I’m keen to see where the Crystal Retinal range will take me!

 As for alternatives.
 There are plenty out there!
 It all comes down to just finding one that you like the sound of, by the way of other ingredients combined with the retinoid and what the reviews are saying.
 It also depends on where you are in your retinoid journey and how much you’re willing/wanting to spend.

 I picked Medik8’s Crystal Retinal range mostly due to word of mouth.
-The words of my favourite skinfluencer on Instagram, @boydoesbeauty, mainly!
 However, I also had my eye on The Ordinary retinoid range.
-I really think if you’re unsure about where to start and don’t want to waste lots of money, TO is a great place to begin.
+I really think if you’re unsure about where to start, under the age of 30 and don’t want to waste lots of money, TO is a great place to begin.